 So why do I pay for both?

 First up, I own an agency.
 If there's one thing an agency shouldn't skimp on, it's tools.
-If a tool has a feature unique to a competitor tool that is useful, it will be in my arsenal if it's applicable to the work I do, even if it duplicates many other competitor features.
+If a tool has a feature unique to a competitor tool that is useful, it will be in my arsenal if it applies to the work I do, even if it duplicates many other competitor features.

 While SpyFu has a domain vs. domain tool, their maximum you can compare is three domains.
 With SEMRush, the max is five.
 And as superficial as this may sound, SEMRush's charts are much prettier.